 3. Boston Terrier

-Highlights: Friendly, Lively, Affectionate
+Highlights: Friendly, Lively, Loving

 Believe it or not, the Boston Terrier was once a fighting dog.
-But through several generations of breeding, the goal was to turn them into gentle and calm dogs.
+But through several generations of breeding, the goal was to turn them into gentle yet calm dogs.
 As a result, the modern Boston is a happy-go-lucky companion in the home.

 Requiring just 30 to 60 minutes of exercise a day, Boston Terriers are among the least active of dogs.
 Though they aren’t technically hypoallergenic, this terrier sports a single coat that won’t shed as much as their double-coated counterparts.